UdayBhanuKiran/demo/readme.txt

-this is sample text file
+this is sample text file!
 sec line